testcontainers/workshop-go/step-7-adding-localstack.md

 [GIN-debug] Listening and serving HTTP on :8080
 ```

-In the second terminal, check the containers, you will see the LocalStack instance is running alongside the Postgres database, the Redis store and the Redpanda streaming queue:
+In the second terminal, check the containers, we will see the LocalStack instance is running alongside the Postgres database, the Redis store and the Redpanda streaming queue:

 ```text
 $ docker ps